TejaBunny/Bike_Buyers_Dashboard/README.md

-# Created a Dashboard from a huge dataset of bike purchasers to provide insights for data analysis
+# Created a Dashboard of charts from a huge dataset of bike purchasers to provide insights for data analysis